Ian Jobling has extensive experience in “county line” drug cases including R v G and R v L.

 R v R – R accused of being involved in a ticketing fraud, (40,000 pages) involving south-western trains.

 R v F – F as leading counsel in a major sham marriage case involving a church of England vicar.
-Case stayed as an abuse of process after defence applications.
+The case stayed as an abuse of process after defence applications.

 R v H – H accused of being involved in brothels and drug dealing in the West end of London.
 A taxi brothel case.